 In this section, we want to take a look at the ways in which our beliefs contribute to the impact we have on the world around us.
 It will likely be the most controversial part of the site, as we will take issue with statements from public figures which fly in the face of all scientific evidence merely as a matter of faith.
 Not faith in a particular God, but faith that somehow we can continue on the same path we have always been on and still have a bright future.

 In order to truly give the planet a fighting chance, we need to re-evaluate our beliefs and understand how they change our world.
-As people are changing paper advertising for a Toronto SEO company to promote them online, so are people and companies finding little ways to reduce their environmental footprint.
+As people are changing paper advertising for a website to promote them online, so are people and companies finding little ways to reduce their environmental footprint.
 So hold your breath, prepare for an adventure in philosophy, and read on!